About the Sleepy Hollow Charitable Foundation

 Community Center Renovation

-New lifespan for a jewel of our community.
-Built to the highest safety, accessibility, and environmental standards, the Community Center will encourage a broad range of activities and events of interest to our residents of all ages.
+The jewel of our community now has a new life.
+Built to the highest safety, accessibility, and environmental standards, the Community Center encourages a broad range of activities and events of interest to our residents of all ages.
+Phase I, main building renovation, opened July 2021.
+Phase 2 locker rooms and new outdoor shower opened spring 2022.
+Emergency supplies building and small site office opened April 2023.
+This freed up the "flex room" to be a small workout gym.

 - High safety construction with emergency power and communication, a refuge in times when we might suffer power outages, be affected by natural disasters, isolated by earthquake, or need shelter for temporary, partial evacuations.

-- Preservation of the grand space we have now for traditional gatherings and events, with added flexibility to divide the two parts of the larger space, described in drawings as the Founders Room and Legends Room, to accommodate simultaneous activity or to control heating costs.
+- Preservation of the grand space for traditional gatherings, with added flexibility to divide the two parts of the larger space, the Founders Room and Legends Room, to accommodate simultaneous activity or control heating costs.
+In all, a beautiful venue for mid-sized gathers, although outside rental income is not a significant factor in operations.

 - Home for the SHFPD in permanent offices and storage space, use of meeting/classroom space as needed for its educational mission: increasing awareness of fire risk, preparedness that can save our property and or lives, and readiness to act safely in an actual emergency, including evacuation.
 All parts of the building are convertible for emergency use by the community and first responders.

-- A new entry on the south side of the building behind an entry gate provides security for the site and allows for a one-way, two lane drive through with safe pick up and drop off area and one accessible parking space.
-Safe access separate from vehicles is provided for children and parents, by car, bike, or walking.
+- New entry on the south side of the building behind an entry gate provides security for the site and allows for a one-way, two lane drive through with safe pick up and drop off area and one accessible parking space.

 - Operating efficiencies and up to date State and County code compliance with green building, energy, accessibility, and safety codes.
 Features include insulation, glazing, LED lighting, zoned heating, fire alarm and sprinkler system, emergency lighting, improved drainage, seismic upgrades, FireWise landscaping, and more.